 People of color are especially impacted by by the criminal justice system.
 Black adults in Iowa are imprisoned at nearly 11 times the rate of white adults (ACLU Smart Justice Report).
 Having a record makes it incredibly difficult to work, find a place to live, and to access opportunities that would allow them to be contributing members of our community.

-Employers have an opportunity to consider candidates with a criminal record as a way of building a productive and engaged workforce and to create a better community for everyone.
+Employers have an opportunity to consider candidates with a criminal record as a way of building a productive and engaged workforce, increasing diversity in the workplace, and creating a better community for everyone.
 Plus, employers could receive incentives to protect you from any concerns.

-Here are a few steps you could take to implement fair hiring practices that allow individuals with a criminal record to apply:
+Here are a few hiring best practices that will allow individuals with a criminal record to apply for your jobs:

 1. Remove the check box that asks if applicants have a criminal record from hiring applications.